Analyzing Risk & Compliance Data Using Private LLMs

 Regulatory Change Monitoring

 These prompts track changes over time.
 They identify the regulatory body, the control family, the affected business units, and the last known effective date.
 The model highlights deltas and suggests tasks with owners.
+By analyzing policy updates and new guidance, private LLMs help teams monitor changes across regulated industries while protecting internal data and sensitive data.
 Humans assign the final owners, because accountability belongs to people, not models.

 Guardrails, Auditing, and Explainability

-Guardrails limit what the model can do and how it can say it.
-Auditing captures who asked for what and what changed as a result.
+Guardrails limit what the AI system can do and how it can say it.
+Auditing captures user inputs, outputs, retrieved sources, and the configuration of the AI model.
 Together, they create explainability that auditors can follow without squinting.

 Prompt Templates and Allowed Actions